d3ledger/notary/bootstrap/ReadMe.md

 * Creation of Iroha credentials (private and public keys)
 * Creation of Iroha Genesis Block

+## Startup Configuration
+You should provide environment parameter `btc.network` with one of three values: `TestNet3, MainNet, RegTest` Else `btc.network` parameter will be taken from application.properties file

 ## How to develop
 To Add generation of genesis block for new project and/or environment Create a class which should implement `GenesisInterface`